rosshoyt/Team-3-Database-Project/README.md

 ####
 ##### Application Capabilities (General Ideas From Discussion)
 1. App used to keep track of an amateur sports leage
-2. End User should be able to add individual sports teams to the database, and all other relevant database queries
+2. End User should be able to add individual sports teams to the database, and do all other relevant database queries and things (insert stuff and things)
 3. Keep track of game statistics during 'season'?
 4. Player stats?
 5. Sport Type?